scala/scala3/docs/docs/reference/other-new-features/indentation-new.md

 RefinedType  ::=  AnnotType {[colonEol] Refinement}
 ```
 Here, `colonEol` stands for ": at end of line", as described above.
+The lexical analyzer is modified so that a `:` at the end of a line
+is reported as `colonEol` if the parser is at a point where a `colonEol` is
+valid as next token.

 ### Spaces vs Tabs